BIOO 435, Plant Systematics

 Instructor and contact information

-Students will be able to: 1) sight identify about 200 of the most common plant species in Montana; 2) interpret diagnostic characteristics of plant families, genera, and species; 3) relate botanical terminology to plant morphology so that taxonomic keys can be effectively used; 4) combine sight-identification and taxonomic keys in order to expedite plant identification of species never-before encountered; 5) ecologically distinguish plant genera or families.
+Students will be able to: 1) sight identify upwards of 200 of the most common plant species in Montana; 2) effectively use dichotomous taxonomic keys in order to identify plant families, genera, and species; 3) relate botanical terminology to plant morphology; 4) combine sight-identification and dichotomous taxonomic keys to expedite plant identification of species; 5) predict the general habitat of a plant species from its membership in a plant genus or family.

 Course grading policies

-Final grades come from the scores of two lab exams (75 points each) and the top eight of nine lab quizzes (15 points each).
-The two exams (22 October and 10 December) represent 2/3 of your final score.
-The top eight of the nine quizzes (above dates marked by an asterisk) count 1/3 of your final score.
-Lab exams will include 75 specimen mounts and will be limited to 2.5 hours (2 minutes maximum per specimen).
-Lab quizzes will include 15 specimen mounts and be will be limited to 30 minutes per student.
-For each specimen, family, genus, and species for usually reported as the answer.
-The exams and quizzes should involve a combination of site identification and the use of taxonomic keys for identifying plant families, genera, and species.
-Therefore, plan on using a hand lens and Lesica's Manual of Montana Vascular Plants during all quizzes and exams.
+Final grades come from the scores of 13 weekly plant identification quizzes (50 points each) and 14 weekly sets of dichotomous key questions (50 points each).
+The plant identification quizzes involve a combination of site identification and the use of taxonomic keys for identifying a plant specimen to family, genus, and species.
+Plan on using a hand lens and Lesica's Manual of Montana Vascular Plants during all quizzes.
 Your copy of Lesica can include any annotations made directly on the pages of that book (e.g., don’t use notes, specimens, etc. that are not part of the pages of Lesica).

 Field sites in Bozeman

-Sites along the trail systems in southeast Bozeman will be visited during the late afternoon of certain Mondays.
-The particular site to be visited will be announced during the noon lecture.
-These field trips are optional and offered to students who are less experienced with plant species in the field.
-They should generally complement the indoor lecture-labs.
-The general sites are:
+Sites along the trail systems in southeast Bozeman will be visited in small groups during certain Monday afternoons as the COVID-19 pandemic permits.
+Any field excursion will be announced during the noon lecture.
+These field trips are designed to learn plant families, genera, and species in the field using the dichotomous keys in Lesica.
+They will generally complement the indoor lecture-labs.
+The sites are:

-- Gallagator Trail (riparian and wetland plants, native and introduced): plant list
+- Gallagator Trail (native and introduced riparian and wetland plants): plant list

-During this fall semester, you will identify over 30 families, 90 genera, and 200 species of native and introduced flowering plants, all common to Montana and adjacent states.
-Specimens are pressed and dried so that a reference collection can be made, if desired.
-To facilitate identification of these dried specimens, photos are available on www.Flickr.com of each species and these illustrate the habitat, habit, and diagnostic traits.
+During this fall semester, we will identify over 30 families, 90 genera, and 150-200 species of native and introduced flowering plants, all common to Montana and adjacent states.
+I will provide specimens for many of these species, which are pressed and dried so that a reference collection can be made, if desired.
+To facilitate identification of these dried specimens, photos are available on Flickr of each species and these illustrate the habitat, habit, and diagnostic traits.

-In addition to your copy of Lesica, I strongly encourage you to have at each lecture-lab a hand lens, which can be purchased at the MSU Bookstore, Amazon, or the Herbarium Supply Company.
+In addition to your copy of Lesica, I strongly encourage you to have at each lecture-lab a hand lens, which can be purchased at the MSU Bookstore, the Herbarium Supply Company, or at Amazon.
 You might also consider bringing forceps, needles, razor blades, or pocket knives for plant dissections.
 Tape or glue and botanical paper are suggested if you are making reference specimens.
 In addition to the MSU Bookstore, Bozeman’s Herbarium Supply Company has a great selection of equipment related to plant collection, identification, and specimen preservation.

 - A Flickr collection of albums for the Plant Systematics course, BIOO 435.